r-pufky/docs/services/plex/README.md

  * `/transcode` needs to be mapped to a **fast** drive.
 See [setup /transcode with tempfs](#setup-transcode-with-tempfs) to run transcoding in memory.
+ * We additionally map the plex `/tmp` directory to a subdirectory for the transcoding directory.
+Plex updated the transcoding to split video encoding to `/transcode` while the audio encoding is transcoded in `/tmp`.
+This causes the `EAE timeout!
+EAE not running, or wrong folder?
+Could not read` Error.
+   Moving /tmp fixes this.
  * PLEX_CLAIM token is used to identify the server for your account.
 This is only used on initial startup without a pre-existing config.
 Generate a token
    here: https://www.plex.tv/claim